mbigman/ruby-methods-lesson/README.md

 And how would we call this? `say_name(“Vanessa”)`, `say_name(“Victoria”)`

 + When you call this method you can feed it any string that you want as the name - but remember it has to be a string.
-+ Everyone open up your text editor and write out this method and try calling it with different names.
-	+ Say thing from CLI
 + Methods don’t always have to take in strings though.
 They can also take in numbers and multiple arguments at one time.
 For example:
 ```ruby